IHE/HIE-Whitepaper/README.md

 IHE and other organizations have integration profiles which define document content for specific, commonly occurring cases.
-For example, the IHE Laboratory domain has defined an XD-LAB content profile to support sharing laboratory reports.
-Likewise, the IHE Patient Care Coordination (PCC) domain has defined various content profiles including a Medical Summary (XDS-MS) content profile and an Emergency Department Referral (EDR) content profile.
+For example, the IHE Pathology and Laboratory Medicine domain has defined an XD-LAB Content Profile to support sharing laboratory reports.
+Likewise, the IHE Patient Care Coordination (PCC) domain has defined various content profiles including a Medical Summary (XDS-MS) Content Profile and an Emergency Department Referral (EDR) Content Profile.
 XDS-MS supports a patient’s transfer of care from one care setting to another, and EDR supports the situation where a physician determines that a patient should proceed directly to an emergency department for care.
 In each of these cases, it is useful